progmaticltd/homebox/docs/development.md

 However, the more you want to test, the more your router need to be configured:

-- TCP/80 (HTTP): Used to query letsencrypt for the certificates.
+- UDP/53 (DNS): Used to query letsencrypt for the certificates.
 Open it at least to obtain the SSL using LetsEncrypt.
 You can then close the port once you have the certificates.
 - TCP/25: SMTP, to receive and transfer emails from and to other SMTP servers on the internet.
 You need this one only to test the reception and transmission of external emails.